 The Council

 The Council has appointed a Chairman who is responsible for the smooth running of meetings and for ensuring that all Council decisions are lawful.

+The Council has appointed 4 members, including the Council Chairman, to a Finance Committee to meet monthly to work with the Responsible Financial Officer in the management of the Council’s financial resources and to consider and recommend strategy and action on policy and operational matters concerned with Council’s finances and property.

-The Council reviews its obligations and objectives and approves budgets for the following year at its November and December meetings.
-The December meeting of the Council approves the level of precept for the following financial year.
+The Finance Committee reviews Council’s obligations and objectives and proposes budgets for the following year at its October or November meeting.
+The November or December meeting of the Council approves the level of precept for the following financial year.

 The Council monitors progress against objectives, financial systems and procedures, budgetary control and carries out regular reviews of financial matters.

-The full Council normally meets at least 6 times each year and monitors progress against its aims and objectives at each meeting by receiving relevant reports from the Clerk.
+The full Council normally meets 11 times each year and monitors progress against its aims and objectives at each meeting by receiving relevant reports from the Clerk.

 The Council carries out regular reviews of its internal controls, systems and procedures.